dkanunik/api-js-test-lab-tasks/API/module1/task7.md

 is stored on the [data/post_data/case1.json](https://github.com/dkanunik/api-with-jest-for-data/blob/main/data/post_data/case1.json) file
 You have to take care that it be put to InputTestDataProvider class.

-- [data/.pastbin_token](https://github.com/dkanunik/api-with-jest-for-data/blob/main/data/.pastbin_token) have to contain your Unique Developer API Key.
+- The [data/tokens](https://github.com/dkanunik/api-with-jest-for-data/blob/main/data/tokens/) dir have to contain your Unique Developer API Keys.
-You have to create this file by your own.
+You have to create a text file with token and put it to this dir.
+Then define token file name on test to perform API call.
+Have a look at the example on [paste.test.mjs](https://github.com/dkanunik/api-with-jest-for-data/blob/b35d906f05321a7b8b86f9876a896a5ab5471056/tests/paste.test.mjs#L7)

 ##### Config: